spoofzu/jvmxray/README.md

 ```
 CONSIDERATIONS:
 This project is being activty under review for acceptance as an OWASP project.
-Furthermore,
+Please
-please consider this early stage code, with bugs, not suitable for production use.
+consider this early stage code, with bugs, not suitable for production use.
 There be dragons.
 You were warned!
 ```